Star Wars Ewok Character Developed from Brussels Griffon Breed

 In the 1870’s the Queen of Belgians, Henrietta-Maria, had a Brussel Griffon.
 She had a major influence on the people, who really like her dogs.
 The breed become known as an upper class breed and the royal boost led to continued refining of the breed to the Brussel Griffon appearance we are familiar with today.

 The Brussel Griffon was first registered with the American Kennel Club (AKC) in 1910.
 After both world wars the breed almost became extinct, however, as the economy recovered so did the popularity for this breed.
 In modern times; the Brussel Griffon a popular family dog and an iconic movie legend.
+After all, the Star Wars Ewok character was developed from the Brussels Griffon Breed.

 Brussels Griffon Heath Issues